bitrix24/b24restdocs/api-reference/chats/messages/im-message-command.md

 >
 > Who can execute the method: any user

-The method `im.message.command` utilizes bot commands.
+The method `im.message.command` uses bot commands.

 #|
 || **Parameter** | **Example** | **Description** | **Revision** ||